-Teaching staff
+Teaching Faculty

-You can find the names of your professors in Your courses chapter.
-Professors' availablities can be found on the following website.
-Prefered way of communication is via e-mail or by person with all staff members.
+You can find the names of your professors in the chapter on your courses.
+Professors' availabilities can be found on the following website.
+The preferred communication method is via e-mail or in person with all staff members.
 Please avoid the usage of other communication platforms.
-Professors' office hours can be read on their name board next to their office, in the course syllabi or on the School's website.
+Professors' office hours can be read on the name board next to their office, in the course syllabi, or on the School's website.